 Set on the spectacular headland, Sorrento boasts wonderful views across the Bay of Naples to Capri and Ischia.

-Full of character, Sorrento’s old town contains a wealth of restaurants and bars while the main street is lined with a variety of elegant boutiques selling unique souvenirs such as ceramics and lacework.
+Sorrento’s old town contains a wealth of restaurants and bars while the main street is lined with a variety of elegant boutiques selling unique souvenirs such as ceramics and lacework.

 The beating heart of the city, Piazza Tasso, comes alive at dusk with its café lined pavements a hive of activity, theres numerous good value, high quality restaurants are available.